 AND EVEN MORE….

-- We will discuss how remote work will affect planning and implementation processes in a CSO and the daily work of our teams, identify the main pitfalls and see how these challengers are addressed by IT companies – without a doubt, champions in teams remote working, share tips and compares ready-to-use packages and stand-alone tools for smoothing the transition.
+Webinar No.1 (April 10, 2020): Transferring your team to remote work: main principles and steps, good practices and tools for communication / how remote work affects planning and implementation processes in a CSO and the daily work of our teams, how main pitfalls and challenges are addressed by IT companies, tips and comparison of ready-to-use packages and stand-alone tools for smoothing the transition.

 List of Digital Tools